County Jails Struggle With A New Role As America's Prime Centers For Opioid Detox

 A "critical situation"

-The National Sheriffs Association estimates that at least half to two thirds of today's jail population has a drug abuse or dependence problem.
+The National Sheriffs' Association estimates that at least half to two-thirds of today's jail population has a drug abuse or dependence problem.
 Some counties say the number is even higher.

-"We are in a critical situation," says Peter Koutoujian, a leading voice on the issue and the Sheriff of Middlesex County, Mass., — one of the states hardest hit by the opioid epidemic.
+"We are in a critical situation," says Peter Koutoujian, a leading voice on the issue and the sheriff of Middlesex County, Mass. — one of the states hardest hit by the opioid epidemic.

-"We have to physically, medically detox about 40 percent of our population as they come in off the street," he says, "and probably 80 to 90 percent of our population inside has some type of drug or alcohol dependence."
+"We have to physically, medically detox about 40% of our population as they come in off the street," he says, "and probably 80 to 90% of our population inside has some type of drug or alcohol dependence."

 Koutoujian, who is also vice president of the Major County Sheriffs of America, says how best to treat opioid-addicted inmates is among the most pressing issues facing jails today.

-"We have not been able to get our hands around it because, quite honestly, society has not gotten its hand around either preventing [drug addicted] people from coming into our institutions or supporting them once they get back outside," he says.
+"We have not been able to get our hands around it because, quite honestly, society has not gotten its hand around either preventing [drug-addicted] people from coming into our institutions or supporting them once they get back outside," he says.

 "The fact is you shouldn't have to come to jail to get good [treatment] programming," says Koutoujian.
 "You should be able to get that in your own community so you don't have to have your life disrupted by becoming incarcerated."

-An ever growing number of jails — 85 percent of which are run by local Sheriffs — are trying to expand the use of medication-assisted addiction treatment behind bars, including the use of buprenorphine and methadone, among other drugs.
+An ever-growing number of jails — 85 percent of which are run by local sheriffs — are trying to expand the use of medication-assisted addiction treatment behind bars, including the use of buprenorphine and methadone, among other drugs.

 "Dead addicts don't recover"